ARM-software/vscode-cmsis-csolution/README.md

 - **Enhancement of a pre-existing Visual Studio Code embedded software development workflow**: You can adapt USB device management and embedded debug to other project formats (for example, CMake) and toolchains without additional overhead.
 This use case requires familiarity with Visual Studio Code to configure tasks.
 See the individual extensions for more details.

 ## Install the extension

+We recommend installing the Keil Studio Pack.
+Follow this procedure if you want to install the extension as standalone.

 1. In Visual Studio Code, go to the **Extensions** view.